Saba Ahmad is a Litigator working on environmental, administrative and commercial matters in Toronto. Learn more at www.sabaahmad.com

 The motions judge ruled in favour of the landlord, but the Divisional Court reversed.
 It considered an old English decision called “Quitclose” – for which Quitclose Trusts are named.
 If this had been a traditional Quitclose Trust, the landlord could not receive the money if it had knowledge that JS had advanced the funds for the specific purpose of providing his company with the security for costs.
 In this case, the landlord did not have such notice.
 Strictly speaking, JS’s payment could not have established a Quitclose Trust.

-The Divisional Court ruled that notice did not matter because the three certainties existed: intention, subject matter, and intention.
+The Divisional Court ruled that notice did not matter because the three certainties existed: intention, subject matter, and objects.
 JS advanced the funds for a limited purpose and he never lost ownership of the funds by doing so.
 Subsequent case law had broadened the parameters of Quitclose Trusts and the court rejected the strict requirement of notice to prevent an injustice.

 Interestingly, the court did not award JS any costs.
 Costs typically follow the event – but that rule, it seems, is also unevenly applied.